 The Asian giant hornets are HUGE (often over 2 inches), which is why the word “giant” is part of their common name.
 Click here for more information on the Asian giant hornet, Vespa mandarinia.
-However, there are other large “hornet/wasp like” insects.
-Click on this link for a side-by-side size comparison of Asian giant hornets with others, although it is hard to assess size if you don’t have a good comparison next to it.
+However, there are other large “hornet/wasp like” insects and it is hard to assess size if you don’t have a good comparison next to it.
 Also some insects just “sound large” (!)
 There are great websites with more information, but here are some East Coast species that can be confused with Asian giant hornets:

 1. The European hornet, Vespa crabro